How to enroll in or change GIC retiree dental coverage

 During Annual Enrollment, state retirees, survivors, and GIC Retired Municipal Teachers can return completed forms to GIC staff at a health fair.

-More info about How to enroll in or change GIC retiree dental coverage
+More info for How to enroll in or change GIC retiree dental coverage

 Keep in mind: If you drop Retiree Dental coverage, you can never re-enroll in the plan, unless you have a documented loss of coverage elsewhere and apply within 60 days.